promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 Context injection attacks are similar to prompt injection, but the malicious content is inserted into the retrieved context rather than the user input.

-This can be particularly effective because many organization treat their knowledge base as trusted.
+This can be particularly effective because many organizations treat their knowledge base as trusted.
 Instructions may be in the system prompt and therefore privileged.

 To test for context injection vulnerabilities, simulate compromised context in your Promptfoo test cases.